anthony-brindley/laravel-adminlte/readme.md

 This is a fresh copy of Laravel 5.2 with small modifications:

-- Integrated AdminLTE 2.3.2 and its dependencies
+- Integrated AdminLTE 2.3.3 and its dependencies
 - Bootstrap 3.3.6
-- jQuery 2.2.1
+- jQuery 2.2.2
 - Font-Awesome 4.5.0
 - HTML5Shiv 3.7.3 (for older IE versions)
 - Respond.js 1.4.2 (for older IE versions)
 - Ionicons 2.0.1
+- Gulp 3.9.1
 - All dependencies can be managed via NPM and Laravel Elixir

 ## Installation